Last Updated on August 28, 2024

 The UTQG rating comprises three components: treadwear, traction, and temperature.
 Each of these components provides information about different aspects of tire performance, including:

-• Temperature Letter: The last component is the temperature grade, which indicates how well the tire can withstand and dissipate heat.
-This is also a letter grade ranging from A to C, with A being the highest.
-It’s essential for trucks as high temperatures can lead to tire degradation and failure.
+- Temperature Letter: The last component is the temperature grade, which indicates how well the tire can withstand and dissipate heat.
+This grade also ranges from A to C, with A being the highest.
+It’s essential for trucks, as high temperatures can lead to tire degradation and failure.

 Interpreting these ratings requires understanding that they are based on controlled lab tests and may not reflect every real-world scenario.
 However, they offer a baseline for comparing different tire brands and models.